Nayong Pilipino Clark

-The Nayong Pilipino Clark is a cultural park featuring themed areas of Filipino culture at the Clark Freeport Zone in Mabalacat, Pampanga.
+The Nayong Pilipino Clark, also known as the New Nayong Pilipino, is a cultural park featuring themed areas of Filipino culture at the Clark Freeport Zone in Mabalacat, Pampanga.

 History

 The Nayong Pilipino Foundation (NPF) originally was maintained a cultural theme park in Pasay which was closed by then-President Gloria Macapagal Arroyo in July 2002 through Executive Order No. 11.
 The same decree mandated the NPF to look for an alternative site for a theme park to replace the Old Nayong Pilipino.
 The cultural theme park was inaugurated and opened as the Nayong Pilipino sa Clark Expo (NPCE) by Arroyo on December 22, 2007 at the site of the former Expo Pilipino within the Clark Freeport Zone in Pampanga.

 The attraction later became dormant until it was redeveloped and reopened as Nayong Pilipino Clark in 2014.
 The redevelopment which took place for 30 months was a result of a Memorandum of Agreement (MOA) between the NPF and the Clark Development Corporation signed in March 2012.
 President Benigno Aquino III led the signing of the MOA.

 In anticipation of the 2019 Southeast Asian Games which is to be hosted primarily in the Clark area, the theme park was closed for renovation in April 2019 and was set to be reopen as the "Nayon Clark Park" in October 28 the same year.
 However the park has yet to open as of August 2021.